Corniel/AIGames.BlockBattle.Kubisme/README.md

 Version 52
 ----------
-Send the last move that was found, not te be losing directly, and an update of the logging.
+Send the last move that was found, not the be losing directly, and an update of the logging.

 Version 51
 ----------
-Re-introduced garbage in the evaluation, using the worst outcome of the current block, and detectacting potential win on the current block.
+Re-introduced garbage in the evaluation, using the worst outcome of the current block, and detecting potential win on the current block.

 Version 50
 ----------